Dimers and analytic torsion I: Background and overview

-Finally, let us mention that, similarly to Kramers-Wannier duality for the Ising model, the free field possesses an abelian duality which is a simple example of $T$-{\em duality} (\cite {Gaw_CFT,DiF}).
+Finally, let us mention that, similarly to Kramers-Wannier duality for the Ising model, the free field possesses an abelian duality which is a simple example of $T$-{\em duality} (Lecture 1.5 in \cite {Gaw_CFT}, 10.4.1 in \cite{DiF}).
 For a well-chosen normalisation of the field, $T$-duality inverts the compactification radius and exchanges electric (order) operators with magnetic (disorder) operators.
+This gives (additional) motivation for the introduction of magnetic operators, as well as a conceptual interpretation of the similarly between the expressions \eqref{eq:electcorrGFF} and \eqref{eq:GFFmagncorr}.